nightwolfz/inferno-starter/README.md

 - Using MobX, the easiest and insanely fast state manager.
 - Simple and minimal with routing, authentication, database and server-side rendering.
 - Good developer experience with hot-reloading and source-maps.
+- Get to 100% score on Google Lighthouse

 # Benchmarks